laxmikant-ainapure/upcxx/INSTALL.md

 ### Configuration: Cray XC

-To run on the compute nodes of a Cray XC, the `--with-cross=...` option must be passed to the `configure` script.
-Use the appropriate value for your system:
+By default, on a Cray XC logic in `configure` will automatically detect either the SLURM or Cray ALPS job scheduler and will cross-configure for the appropriate one.
+If this auto-detection fails, you may need to explicitly pass the appropriate value for your system:

 * `--with-cross=cray-aries-slurm`: Cray XC systems using the SLURM job scheduler (srun)
 * `--with-cross=cray-aries-alps`: Cray XC systems using the Cray ALPS job scheduler (aprun)